Zehui127/experimental-repo/README.md

 ## Note on Model & Data Availability

-Due to the NeurIPS anonymity policy and institutional data-sharing restrictions, we are **unable to release certain pretrained model checkpoints and datasets** at this time.
+Due to the anonymity policy and institutional data-sharing restrictions, we are **unable to release certain pretrained model checkpoints and datasets** at this time.
 Additionally, all source code has undergone a **sanitization process** to remove sensitive identifiers, including usernames, internal paths, and organizational references.

 As a result, **some scripts may not run directly out-of-the-box** without user-provided replacements or minor modifications.
 This includes restoring model paths, dataset locations, or environment-specific configurations.